The innocent victims of Germany's postwar Soviet special camps | DW | 30.08.2020

 Read more: 75 years after WWII: A contemporary look at Holocaust remembrance

 On Sunday, a memorial service was held at the site of the Soviet special camp in Sachsenhausen.
-Former prisoner Karl-Wilhelm Wichmann wanted to be there.
+Former prisoner Karl-Wilhelm Wichmann was there.
 His wrongful conviction was confirmed by the Russian prosecutor general in the early 1990s.
 He was officially exonerated after the Soviet-era files became public.

+Karl-Wilhelm Wichmann (middle), a former prisoner in the Soviet special camp in Sachsenhausen, attended Sunday's commemorative event

 "I don't foster any hate," says Wichtmann today, despite everything that has happened to him.
 He considered himself as someone "who atoned for the crimes of the Nazi era."
 He was wounded while working as a "Luftwaffenhelfer," or air force assistant, during World War II.
 "I survived the horror of war — and also a terrible time after that."
 In connecting the memory of the crimes against humanity committed by the Nazis and his own personal fate in the Soviet special camps, Wichmann has one wish: "I would like for this to never happen to our grandchildren and great-grandchildren."